 It's considered misleading if a trader does any of the following:

-- Omits material information that the average consumer needs, according to the context, to take an informed transactional decision
+- omits material information that the average consumer needs, according to the context, to make an informed transactional decision

 And information must also be displayed clearly - obscure presentation is tantamount to an omission.

 Sales tactics can greatly influence a consumer's decision.
 Traders who fail to take no for an answer, refuse to leave until a contract is signed or use threatening behaviour will be committing an offence.